It all started with skiing.

 Licensed FAA Part 107 Drone Pilot

-Tommy has been flying drones for nearly 5 years, and small single prop aircraft for nearly a decade.
-He completed his Part 107 commercial pilot exam in accordance with the latest FAA regulations to ensure all projects have the option for aerial content.
+Tommy has been flying drones for nearly 5 years, and small single-prop aircraft for nearly a decade.
+He has also completed his Part 107 commercial pilot exam in accordance with the latest FAA regulations, ensuring that all projects have the option for aerial content.

 Net promoter® Certified associate

-How do you measure, track and act on the information your customers share with you?
-Developed by Bain Consulting, NPS is an essential tool he can deploy to link customer loyalty to financial metrics and predict growth potential.
+How do you measure, track, and act on the information your customers share with you?
+Developed by Bain Consulting, NPS is an essential tool Tommy can deploy to link customer loyalty to financial metrics as well as predict growth potential.
 Wouldn't it be nice to know if the people watching the video were signing up, reaching out, or making a purchase?